 There are no clear risk factors for JRA.
 Factors that may be associated with some types of JRA include:

 Some symptoms are specific to each type of JRA.
 For example:

 Often, there are remissions and flare-ups.
-Remission is a time when the symptoms are better or disappear.
+Remission is a time when the symptoms improve or disappear.
 Flare-ups are times when symptoms become worse.

 Talk with your doctor about the best plan for your child.
 The plan will work to control swelling, relieve pain, and control joint damage.
 The goal is to keep a high level of physical and social function.
 This will help keep a good quality of life.
 Treatment options include the following:

 There are several types of medication that may be used: